markomelko/hn-demo/README.md

-Small fast demo project for a given Hackernoon assignment - read stories.
+Small fast demo project for a given Hackernoon assignment.

-App created with Vite / React / Javascript.
+App is created with Vite / React / Javascript.

-### In the future.
+### the story

-(after v 20.11.2022) Perhaps the whole data architecture could be thought of differently.
-Along side e.g. user presses next story, not fethed stories can be stored to the state etc.
+Initially, I did the POC phase straigt via component level state management, with useEffect.
+First phase looked a bit complex / heavy on component level, it worked fine and the dev work took only about on hour.

+After one night, I decided to implement application level state manager (Redux) to the app.
+With the Redux, app's basic functionalities are working clearly.
+But, maybe the whole data architecture could be thought of differently, but thats a whole other story.

+I started this with Javascript, because I thought that possible exceptions with Typescript might slow me down on the work.
+With @reduxjs/toolkit and Typescript I could have had to scratch my head for a while.

+Codebase misses clearly Eslint and Tests, but those would took evening or two.

-### Public demo
+### Public demo URL

 [http://hackernoon-demo.s3-website-eu-west-1.amazonaws.com/](http://hackernoon-demo.s3-website-eu-west-1.amazonaws.com/)

+NOTE: Build files are manually copied to AWS S3, without HTTPS.
+That can be done easily with Github Workflow / Actions and using the required AWS account secrets.

 ### Project origins